gw3g/spectral/README.md

 ## Data files

-Output from main functions is stored under `out/data`.
+Output from the main function is stored under `out/data`.
+(If the file is empty, it will be created by the makefile.)
 Naming convention is
 ```
 diag.[type]{k=[k/T]}.([s0][s1][s2]).[m][n].dat